 Whyld River Doggy Bag

 The bag comes with a detachable top and bottom bed, which can be used alone or together.
-Toggles keep the top and bottom together when your dog is curled up inside and the top can fold back to allow your pup to stay warm, while still keeping an eye on the action going on at camp.
+Toggles keep the top and bottom together when your dog is curled up inside and the top can fold back to allow your pup to stay warm without being fully under cover.

 A pad sleeve along the bottom accommodates a sleeping pad up to 20” wide and 1” thick.
 The bed also features a draft sleeve to keep your pup warm, even in windy conditions and acts as a bolster when used alone as a travel bed.

-With a temperature rating of 30°F, the Doggy Bag can be used most of the year and keep your dog plenty warm.
+With a temperature rating of 30°F, the Doggy Bag is great for shoulder season or mountain camping trips and will keep your dog plenty warm.

 Durable ripstop nylon

 Carlson Products Portable Cot – Great Cot for Very Small or Very Large Dogs

 Carlson portable pet beds are easy to set up and store away.
 The included carrying case makes portability a breeze, and even the large size can fit into a standard-sized suitcase for traveling.
 The cots fold up in a similar way to camping chairs.
 A huge benefit is that they are super affordable.